1neslihan/Turkiye-Iftar-Times/README.md

 # Turkiye-Iftar-Times

 This is a blazor webassembly and web api project.
 Shows you to Ramadan iftar times every city in Turkiye.
-I deploy this project to azure so you can look up how this thing work.[Visit the site and try it!](https://ambitious-river-00a8c4d00.2.azurestaticapps.net/)
+I deploy this project to azure so you can look up how this thing work.<h3>[Visit the site and try it!](https://ambitious-river-00a8c4d00.2.azurestaticapps.net/)</h3>
 #
 <h4>I use https://collectapi.com/tr/api/pray/pray-times-api  to collect iftar times</h4>
 You can review the api documentation and get a free key.